sonic-net/DASH/documentation/general/dash-sonic-hld.md

 - No requirement to modify an existing rule except for the case above.
 For e.g change action of a rule from permit to deny or vice-versa
 - ACL Tagging
 	- Mapping a prefix to a tag can reduce the repetition of prefixes across different ACL rules and optimize memory usage
-	- Tagging is implemented as a bitmap in Orchagent and SAI layers
+	- Tagging is implemented as list in Orchagent and SAI layers
 	- A prefix can belong to multiple tags
 	- Prefixes can be added or removed from a tag at any time
-	- SAI implementation shall return a capability for the bitmap size.
+	- SAI implementation shall return a capability for the list size.
 A '0' return value shall be treated as no-tag support.
-	- An example tag bitmap is as below.
-Assume tag bitmap size of 8 (a capability returned by SAI implementation).
+	- An example tag list is as below.
 		-  Tag1 - 10.1.1.0/24, 20.1.1.0/24
 		-  Tag2 - 10.1.0.0/8, 20.1.1.0/24, 50.1.1.1/32
 		-  Tag8 - Empty
-		-  SAI_SRC_TAG_ENTRY_ATTR_TAG_MAP: 10.1.1.0/24 -> "0000 0011", 20.1.1.0/24 -> "0000 0011", 10.1.0.0/8 -> "0000 0010".
+		-  SAI_SRC_TAG_ENTRY_ATTR_TAG_MAP: 10.1.1.0/24 -> "Tag1, Tag2", 20.1.1.0/24 -> "Tag1, Tag2", 10.1.0.0/8 -> "Tag2".
 Note that orchagent shall extend the tag map to include all subnet to allow an LPM based lookup.
 In this case, tags for 10.1.1.0/24 shall also include the tag for 10.1.0.0/8.
-		-  SAI_DASH_ACL_RULE_ATTR_SRC_TAG: Assume there is a rule with src tag bitmap as "0001 0010", it is a rule hit if the derived tag has at least 1 bit that matches the bitmap in the rule.
+		-  SAI_DASH_ACL_RULE_ATTR_SRC_TAG: This shall be a list of tags to match.
-		-  If a packet arrives with src ip of 10.1.1.1, the corresponding derived src tag shall be "0000 0011" (say HW_DERIVED_TAG_MAP, matching entry for 10.1.1.0/24)
+		-  If a packet arrives with src ip of 10.1.1.1, the corresponding derived src tag list shall be "Tag1, Tag2".
+It shall be then matched against the ACL_RULE Tag list
-		-  Ternary operation shall be => HW_DERIVED_TAG_MAP | (SAI_DASH_ACL_RULE_ATTR_SRC_TAG & SAI_DASH_ACL_RULE_ATTR_SRC_TAG_MASK).
-If any bit is set, it is treated as a match.
-In order to achieve this functionality, SAI implementation can expand the ACL rules to multiple rules that has only ONE tag set.
 		-  If the tag field is empty, ACL rule must match ANY tag or NO tag.
-	- The bitmap size depends on the SAI implementation capability.
+	- The tag list size depends on the SAI implementation capability.
 It is fixed during initialization based on the capability value returned by SAI implementation.
-This same bitmap size shall be later used for ACL rules and prefix-tag mapping.
-Orchagent shall implement the logic to chose the tags with largest number of prefixes, based on the capability value.
-Say 8 biggest tags in the above example.
-Rest of the tags shall be expanded to include prefixes in the ACL rules.
 - Deleting ACL group is permitted as long as it is not bind to an ENI.
 It is not expected for application to delete individual rules prior to deleting a group.
 Implementation is expected to delete/free all resources when application triggers an ACL group delete.
-- ACL rules are not expected to have both tags and prefixes configured in the same rule.
-In case NorthBound configures with both tags and prefix, orchagent shall split this to separate rules.
-At high-level, requirement is an `OR` operation when there is both tag and prefix.
+- ACL rules are not expected to have both tags and prefixes of same type configured in the same rule.
+For e.g, same rule shall not have both src tag and src prefix configured, but it is possible to have src tag and dst prefix or vice-versa
 - Counters can be attached to ACL rules optionally for retrieving the number of connections/flows.
 It is not required to get the packet/byte counter as in the traditional model.
 A new SAI counter type shall be required for this.

 # 2 Packet Flows